EvanKaeding/EvanKaeding.github.io/_posts/2020-05-25-directly-query-csvs-in-bigquery-using-external-tables.markdown

 ![Query a BigQuery External Table]({{ site.baseurl }}/images/query-external-table.png)

-You might wonder how BigQuery is able to directly query CSVs files without loading them first.
+You might wonder how BigQuery is able to directly query CSV files without loading them first.
 Under the hood, every time the table is queried, BigQuery loads all of the CSVs into a temporary table and then performs the query on that data.

 ## Pros: